linq2db/linq2db.LINQPad/README.md

 - Download latest **.lpx6** file from the link provided above.
 - Click "Add connection" in LINQPad.
 - In the "Choose Data Context" dialog, press the "View more drivers..." button.
-- In the "LINQPad NuGet Manager" dialog, press "Install driver from .LPX6 file..." button.
+- In the "LINQPad NuGet Manager" dialog, press the "Install driver from .LPX6 file..." button.
-- Select the downloaded file and click "Open" button.
+- Select the downloaded file and click the "Open" button.
-- In the "Choose Data Context" dialog, select "LINQ to DB" driver and click the next button.
+- In the "Choose Data Context" dialog, select the "LINQ to DB" driver and click the "Next" button.
 - In the "LINQ to DB connection" dialog, supply your connection information.
 - You're done.

-### LINQPad 6 (NuGet)
+### LINQPad 5 (Choose a driver)

-- Download latest **.lpx6** file from the link provided above.
 - Click "Add connection" in LINQPad.
 - In the "Choose Data Context" dialog, press the "View more drivers..." button.
+- In the "Choose a Driver" dialog, search for "LINQ to DB Driver".
+- Click "Download & Enable Driver" link to install/update to latest driver release
-- In the "LINQPad NuGet Manager" dialog, find LINQ To DB driver in list of featured drivers (TODO: review if all correct here after release) and click Install button.
+- In the "Choose Data Context" dialog, select the "LINQ to DB" driver and click the "Next" button.
-- Close "LINQPad NuGet Manager" dialog
+- In the "LINQ to DB connection" dialog, supply your connection information.
+- You're done.

+### LINQPad 5 (Manual)

+- Download latest **.lpx** file from the link provided above.
+- Click "Add connection" in LINQPad.
+- In the "Choose Data Context" dialog, press the "View more drivers..." button.
+- In the "Choose a Driver" dialog, press the "Browse..." button.
+- Select the downloaded file and click the "Open" button.
-- In the "Choose Data Context" dialog, select "LINQ to DB" driver and click the next button.
+- In the "Choose Data Context" dialog, select the "LINQ to DB" driver and click the "Next" button.
 - In the "LINQ to DB connection" dialog, supply your connection information.
 - You're done.